hlchanad/base-cms/readme.md

 ## Starting the server
 Replace the database config in `/resources/application.properties`.
-Run the application with the flag `spring.profiles.active=active`.
+Run the application with the flag `spring.profiles.active=local`.
 That's it!

+## Credits
+I am using this theme https://themeforest.net/item/pages-admin-dashboard-template-web-app/9694847.
+Please support them if you like this awesome theme :)